 The kid wouldn't start going for movies just yet.
 He studied at the School of American Ballet and went on to study at the Professional Children's School, a private high school in Manhattan, where he met his future wife turned ex-wife, Rachel Miner.
 Love blossomed and they got married quite young (age 17, each) in 1998 (a better explanation of the wedding details on our Rachel Miner Net Worth page).

 It was kind of a rush Culkin got married to Miner as it only lasted for four years (including the time they were separated from.

-The husband-wife bought a $1.7 million 5200-foot loft on lower Broadway in Manhattan in November 1999 but would later separate in 2000 due to different life choices.
-The reason – Macaulay wanted to go back to acting, but Rachel wanted to start a family.
+The then-husband-wife bought a $1.7 million 5200-foot loft on lower Broadway in Manhattan in November 1999 but would later separate in 2000 due to different life choices.
+The reason - Macaulay wanted to go back to acting, but Rachel wanted to start a family.
 It was also a reason he continued his hiatus from the screen.
-The divorce finalized in 2002, and he dropped out of high school in his Senior year, as well.
+The divorce finalized in 2002, and he dropped out of high school in his senior year, as well.